vykuang/nba-stats-streamlit/docs/docker.md

   - Parameters are being received
 - Flask only accepts these `return` types:
   > string, dict, list, tuple with headers or status, Response instance, or WSGI callable
+- Testing implemented for flask
+- Implement flask app for `/model`, and test against running docker image of mlflow
+  - `pytest-docker` to set up the mlflow container?
+  - should `monkeypatch` replace mlflow so we can isolate `model` during testing?
+- Integration test to simulate calls from `streamlit`:
+  - fetch
+  - transform
+  - model
+- Docker image for streamlit that does what we scoped in the above test

 ## Tips and tricks